MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Cryptography.md

 - modern cryptography intersects with disciplines such as mathematics, computer science, and electrical engineering

 # Types of Cryptography
-- there are several types of cryptography, each with its own use cases and level of security:
+- there are several types of cryptography, each with its own use cases and level of [[security]]:
 	- symmetric-key cryptography
 		- uses the same key for both encryption and decryption
 		- examples include AES (Advanced Encryption Standard) and DES (Data Encryption Standard)